 Limitations Of Petty Cash Fund

 The petty cash fund method is often regarded as insufficient or outdated.
-Companies that have a lot of small expenses often consider it tedious and inefficient to fill out vouchers for making each and every transaction.
+Companies with a lot of small expenses often consider it tedious and inefficient to fill out vouchers for each transaction.

 Not A Practical Approach For Large Expenses